kubermatic/docs/content/kubermatic/master/guides/addons/_index.en.md

 * `addon-installer-controller`: Ensures a given set of addons will be installed in all clusters
 * `addon-controller`: Templates the addons & applies the manifests in the user clusters

-The KKP Operator comes with a `kubermatic-operator-util` tool, which can output a full default KubermaticConfiguration.
+The KKP binaries come with a `kubermatic-installer` tool, which can output a full default `KubermaticConfiguration` (`kubermatic-installer print`).
 This will also include the default configuration for addons and can serve as a starting point for adjustments.

 ```bash